 Chapter 13 puts you in control rather than mortgage lenders and other creditors.
-While the process often takes anywhere between three and five years to complete, the most important thing to remember is that filing for Chapter 13 allows you to pay off your creditors while still holding on to your home and vehicles.
+While the process often takes anywhere between three and five years to complete, filing for Chapter 13 allows you to pay off your creditors while still holding on to your home and vehicles.

 The Cost of Chapter 13 Bankruptcy

-During a Chapter 13 bankruptcy proceeding, attorney fees often DO NOT have to be paid up front.
-Instead, any and all fees are paid through your bankruptcy plan.
-However, if you are self-employed or opt not to have your employer deduct your bankruptcy payment from your wages and send it to the bankruptcy court, you may be asked to pay a small retainer in order to begin your case.
+During a Chapter 13 bankruptcy proceeding, attorney fees often do not have to be paid up front.
+Instead, all fees are paid through your bankruptcy plan.
+However, if you are self-employed or opt not to have your employer deduct your bankruptcy payment from your wages and send them to the bankruptcy court, you may be asked to pay a small retainer in order to begin your case.

 The Benefits of Chapter 13 Bankruptcy

 While you are in Chapter 13 bankruptcy, your creditors can no longer pursue any action against you regarding repayment of debts.
-That means no one can call and harass you, sue you or seize any of your property as long as you are in Chapter 13 bankruptcy and are making your modified debt payments to the bankruptcy court.
+That means no one can call and harass you, sue you, or seize any of your property if you are in Chapter 13 bankruptcy and are making your modified debt payments to the bankruptcy court.
 When you finish the Chapter 13 repayment plan, you will be eligible for a chapter 13 discharge of those debts.
-This means that you are no longer liable for any and all dischargeable debts.
+This means that you are no longer liable for all dischargeable debts.

 Going to Court

-Usually, you will attend one hearing known as a Meeting of Creditors.
-This hearing takes place approximately 45 days after you file and your Chapter 13 trustee will swear you in and ask you questions.
-Our office will prepare you for that hearing after you’ve signed any and all bankruptcy paperwork.
+Usually you will attend a hearing known as a Meeting of Creditors.
+This hearing takes place approximately 45 days after you file, and your Chapter 13 trustee will swear you in and ask you questions.
+Our office will prepare you for your hearing upon signing your bankruptcy paperwork.